vippsas/vipps-psp-api/vipps-psp-api.md

 the Vipps landing page where end user can confirm the mobile number.
 Once user has confirmed number the payment can be considered initiated.

+#### Skip landing page

+*Only available for whitelisted sale units.*

+If this property is set to `true`, it will cause a push notification to be sent to the given phone number immediately, without loading the landing page.

+If the sale unit is not whitelisted, this property is ignored.

+If you need to be whitelisted, instructions for this can be found in the [FAQ](https://github.com/vippsas/vipps-psp-api/blob/master/vipps-psp-api-faq.md#can-i-skip-the-landing-page).

 ### Payment confirmation

 After payment initiation, Vipps sends push notification or redirects user to